 To get started, source the Intel Compiler into your shell environment.
-The example below shows this for a Linux host installation using the common Bash shell (.sh).
+The example below shows this for a 64-bit Linux host installation using the common Bash shell (.sh).
 Note that the actual path to compilervars.sh may vary with your installation and version of Intel System Studio.
-The choice of 32-bit or 64-bit i.e., "ia32" and "intel64" respectively usually only depends on the OS deployment.
-For cross-compiling for a different target architecture ("ia32_intel64") or operating system ("-platform" option) please refer to the reference section of this article.
+For cross-compiling for a different operating system ("-platform" option), please refer to the reference section of this article.

-The Intel Compiler offers multiple choices to get an application optimized for the Intel Atom Processor product families.
+The Intel Compiler offers multiple choices to get an application optimized for the 4th Generation Intel Core Processors.

 Below are some examples of invoking the Intel C++ Compiler (icpc) for the above cases on a Linux host system.
 Note, that the C compiler (icc) is often used to also compile C++ code.
 This works just fine since the Intel Compiler in general selects the frontend according to the file extension (if not specified differently).
 For the matter of simplicity, all examples below combine the compile-link steps into one stage.

 icpc -xHost example-1a.cpp icc -march=native example-1a.c icc -march=core-avx2 example-1b.c